KaspaFunding/mixer1.0/README.md

 Back up this folder if you need to preserve sessions or wallet state.
 It contains private keys – protect it.

-## Security & Do-not-commit Checklist

-Before publishing to GitHub, ensure the repository does NOT contain:

-- Private keys, seed phrases, or exported JSON key files
-- `wallet.json`, `sessions.json`, or any data from `%APPDATA%/Kaspa Mixer` or `%USERPROFILE%/.kaspa-mixer`
-- `kaspad.exe` or any large binaries
-- Local environment files: `.env`, `.env.*`
-- Build artifacts: `dist/`, `out/`, `build/`, `win-unpacked/`
-- `node_modules/` (should be installed by users)

-This project includes a `.gitignore` to exclude these.
-Verify before pushing.

 ## Troubleshooting